trgao10/PuenteAlignment/README.md

 MATLAB Code originally written by Jesús Puente (jparrubarrena@gmail.com ); currently maintained by Tingran Gao (trgao10@math.duke.edu).
 Christopher Glynn (cdglynn@gmail.com) implemented this algorithm in R, see [here](https://stat.duke.edu/~sayan/auto3dgm/).

 -----------
-The entry point is the script `code/main.m`; see comments on the top of that script for a quick introduction.
+The entry point is the script `code/main.m`; see comments at the top of that script for a quick introduction.

 -----------
 #### Please Cite: